cdown/mack/README.md

 After that, `cargo build` as normal.

+# Performance

+mack has a strong focus on performance.
+Files which were not updated since the last mack run will not be examined at all.
+On a sample modern laptop with a mid-spec SSD, this means that we only take 0.02 seconds to run over 5000 files under most circumstances (0.2 seconds on the very first run).

 # Configuration

 In a similar philosophy to [black][black], most things cannot be configured --